supershaneski/openai-whisper/README.md

 ## Using HTTPS

 You might want to run this app using `https` protocol.
+This is needed if you want to use a separate device for audio capture and use your machine as server.

 In order to do so, prepare the proper `certificate` and `key` files and edit `server.js` at the root directory.

 Then run